Product Taxonomy Best Practices that Increase Sales

 TIP 💯 When building categories from scratch, start with the general one like "Kitchen" or "Men" and then add subcategories such as "dining table" or "shoes".

 To come up with a list of product categories and subcategories, it's not enough just to know all the products you are selling.
 You should start with identifying your buyer.
 The fashion industry is a good example to illustrate this practice.
-The main categories ( also known as "parent categories") are named after their buyer personas "Men", "Women", and "Kids".
+The main categories ( also known as "parent categories") are named after their buyer personas, like "Men", "Women", and "Kids".

 When creating names for categories, use your customers' language.
 In some cases, it's worth considering using industry-specific jargon (it is a common practice in B2B).